 The submandibular triangle is located underneath the body of the mandible.
 It contains the submandibular gland (salivary), and lymph nodes.
 The facial artery and vein also pass through this area.

 The boundaries of the submandibular triangle are:

-This anatomical area is situated more inferior than the triangular sub-divisions.
-It is a slightly dubious triangle, in reality having four boundaries.
-The muscular triangle is also unique in containing no vessels of note.
-It does however contain some muscles and organs – the infrahyoid muscles, the pharynx, and the thyroid, parathyroid glands.
+The muscular triangle is situated more inferiorly than the subdivisions.
+It is a slightly ‘dubious’ triangle, in reality having four boundaries.
+The muscular triangle contains some muscles and organs – the infrahyoid muscles, the pharynx, and the thyroid, parathyroid glands.